Opinion | The real reason the right hates Anthony Fauci

 The second source of rage at Fauci is that conservative media needed a villain for the pandemic story.
 And not just a villain, but a domestic villain, a target for all the loathing they could muster in order to turn the pandemic into another weapon in the endless war against liberals and liberalism.

 Had a Democrat been president at the time, that president would have sufficed, but Trump was president when the pandemic began.
 So Fauci became the focus of their anger.
 He was responsible for every public health measure they didn’t like.
 He was taking away their freedom.
-And in a particularly insane twist, some even convinced themselves that he created the pandemic in the first place.
-No conspiracy theory involving Fauci is too bizarre for conservatives to embrace.
+And in a particularly insane twist, people even convinced themselves that he created the pandemic in the first place.
+No conspiracy theory involving Fauci is too bizarre for some conservatives to embrace.

 So today, Fauci is a vehicle for the conservative elite to achieve its goals.
 For Fox News — which runs on anger and fear — he’s a means of keeping viewers agitated and excited.
 For someone like DeSantis, he’s a fundraising tool.
 For other Republicans, raging at him is a way to show the voters you love freedom and hate government bureaucrats.